EXCLUSIVE -Reckitt expects U.S. infant formula shortage until spring

 "Certainly at some point in the future, we expect they (the United States Department of Agriculture) will want to return the programme to normal," Cleveland said.

 (Reporting by Richa Naidu in London.
-Additional reporting by Jessica DiNapoli in New York; Editing by Matt Scuffham and Arun Koyyur)
+Additional reporting by Jessica DiNapoli in New York and Jeff Mason in Washington DC; Editing by Matt Scuffham, Arun Koyyur, Jan Harvey and Deepa Babington)

 ((richa.naidu@tr.com; Follow me on Twitter https://twitter.com/Richa_Writes; +44 755 755 9587;))